FAQ

 Can we go further into the cave?

-Only if you’re cave certified!
-The Yucatan peninsula is home to several of the world's longest flooded cave systems, meaning there’s endless kilometers of underwater cave to explore.
-Cave training is an extensive process requiring proficiency on a dual-tank configuration, expertise with buoyancy, trim and positioning, and mastery of safety drills and navigation skills.
-For more information on guided cave dives or cave training, please Contact Kristin directly.
+The Yucatan peninsula is home to the world’s top 5 longest flooded cave systems, meaning there’s endless kilometers of underwater cave to explore.
+Cave training is an extensive process requiring proficiency with a 2-tank configuration, expertise with buoyancy, trim and positioning, and mastery of safety drills and navigation skills.
+For more information on guided cave dives or cave training, please contact us directly.